 THE TRUTH: Offshore wind has many benefits and offers a new energy opportunity for America.
-Construction began on the first generation of U.S. projects, and a stable investment tax credit is critical to help launch this industry.
+America’s first offshore wind farm came online in 2016, and a stable investment tax credit is critical to help launch this industry.

-- Offshore wind is an established global industry with over 8,771 MW of installed capacity (as of 2014), which is projected to more than double by 2020.
+- Offshore wind is an established global industry with over 8,771 megwatts (MW) of installed capacity (as of 2014), which is projected to more than double by 2020.

 - Offshore wind is a vast American energy source close to population centers and corresponds to periods of high demand, when wholesale electricity prices tend to be most expensive.